 The built in fonts available to iOS developers can be found on Apple’s developer website.
-Using one of those fonts makes things very simple for iOS developers – however, it’s not a ton more work to add additional fonts in TIFF or OTF format.
+Using one of those fonts makes things very simple for iOS developers – however, it’s not a ton more work to add additional fonts in TTF or OTF format.

 The navigation bar is one most common UI elements that designers want to change while simultaneously being one of the harder ones to mess with.
 First, though, let’s take a look at it what it is and what it does.

 The navigation bar sits at the top of the screen and consists of a centered title and left/right justified sets of buttons.
 As the user moves from screen to screen, the navigation bar, by default, displays a back button on the left side.

 Relatively easy things to do with a navigation bar: change the title, button icons/text, the bar’s background color, text color, the color that it automatically tints button icons/text, toggle whether it is translucent, and fonts.
 That’s about it.
 To make the glaring absences explicit: changing its dimensions, location, or justifications are not easy, per se.

 One last note: that centered title *can* be replaced by a custom view – however, the other limitations on size, location, and justification still apply, so that extra flexibility doesn’t buy you much leeway.

 I like to say that tab bars are like navigation bars, but on the bottom.
 However, that doesn’t do them justice: they’re also more restrictive.